xid32/CS337_Proj1/README.txt

 2.
 	After running gg_api.py:
-	1. The human-readable outputs will be printed in terminal
-	2. The Json file with format required on Canvas will be stored as gg[year]formated_results.json in the current directory.
+	The Json file with format required on Canvas will be stored as gg[year]formated_results.json in the current directory.

 3.